adecarolis/K1FM-QRO-Loop-Controller/README.md

 ## Software

- **Sofware has been rewritten from scratch**.
+ **Software has been rewritten from scratch**.
 Rotation is now handled by the AccelStepper library which allows faster speeds and controlled acceleration/deceleration of the stepper.
-The biggest additions are the **web interface**, the improved **memory management** and the **automation features**.
+The biggest additions are the **web interface**, the improved **memory management**, and the **automation features**.

 The entire project can be **emulated online** using [Wokwi](https://wokwi.com/projects/423139990419467265).
 However, note that the free Wokwi version does not support the web interface, nor the automation features.